 - a webpage tax guide for out-of-state businesses that provides a bullet list of nexus-creating activities

 Under Washington law, some items may be exempt from sales tax, and certain purchasers may not be required to pay sales tax.
 For example, most food and food ingredients are exempt from sales tax.
 The DOR publishes a webpagetechnically concerned with deductions, but which includes, in a long list, many of the items that are exempt from sales tax in Washington, along with brief explanations and links to relevant statutes and administrative rules.
 For the actual laws, check RCW sections 82.08.0203 through 82.08.036 and 82.08.700 through 82.08.9995.

 The Customer’s Responsibility

-In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a “use tax.”
-The DOR’s webpage on the use tax provides various of examples of when use tax is due, including when “Goods are purchased out of state by subscription, through the Internet, or from a mail order catalog company;” as the webpage goes on to state, “Many of these companies collect Washington’s sales tax, but if the company from which you order does not, you owe the use tax.”
-For additional information, you can also check the DOR’s use tax brochure or consult the use tax statute (RCW 82.12).
+In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a use tax.
+The DOR’s webpage on the use tax provides various of examples of when use tax is due, including when “Goods are purchased out of state by subscription, through the Internet, or from a mail order catalog company.”
+As the webpage goes on to state, “Many of these companies collect Washington’s sales tax, but if the company from which you order does not, you owe the use tax.”
+For additional information, you can consult the use tax statute (RCW 82.12).